 High Performance boys-17 Gold team that finished fifth in the Open Division of

-the National Tournament.
-He has also helped with setting camps for High
+team to a 30th-place finish in the open division in Dallas.
+Lynch has also helped with setting camps for High

 Performance and summer camps for Francis Howell High School.

 Lynch, a four-year starter at Francis Howell, was a two-time captain and

 two-time all-conference selection in high school.
 He helped the team to a

 fifth-place state finish as a sophomore libero.
 In the classroom, he earned

 Lynch helped St. Louis High Performance to five consecutive appearances (14s

 through 18s) in the Open Division at the National Tournament and two top-10